frabbit97/CO-measurement/README.md

 The code measures the amount of CO in ppm in the air using an MQ-7 sensor.
 By using a resistor, you can obtain the voltage value, which is then converted into ppm with the help of the Arduino MQ-7 library from which the formulas are derived.

 The HTCC-AB02S is slightly different from Arduino because it accepts voltage values up to 2.4V maximum.
 Therefore, a voltage divider is necessary to reduce the sensor voltage (which can be up to 5V) to 2.4V.
 For this purpose, a voltage divider with two 10k ohm resistors is used.
 This way, the input resistance to the sensor is known, and the maximum voltage will be 2.35V.
+SendReceiveLoraWan_HTCC-AB02S_co sends also data from MQ-7 to loraWan